 - Great for bargain shopping.

 - Very dirty and smelly in parts.
+The meat section isn't cleaned properly.

-- Parking space is lacking.
+- Parking space and toilets are lacking.

 - Pickpockets and beggars operate in the area.